M.S. In Nursing - Family and Community Nurse Practitioner

 This course focuses on behaviors, which occur when individuals, families, and groups in the community are unable to cope effectively with acute and chronic biopsychosocial and cultural stressors.
 Relevant theories and theoretical formulations are used in order to promote an understanding of individual, family, group, and community dynamics.
 Within the framework of the nursing process, self-knowledge and intervention skills are developed which allow the student to assist individuals, families, and groups in their adaptation to internal and external stressors.
 Prerequisite(s): NU 320 and NU 322 and NU 323 and NU 324 and NU 315.

 NU 424.
 Adult / Family Health III.
 3 Hours.

-This course is the last in a sequence of adult health.
+This course is the last of the adult health sequence.
 It is designed to integrate and expand previous learning, clinical and leadership experiences of the student.
-Students will participate in scenarios that require them to critically analyze and apply research, theories and educational models of teaching/learning processes.
-Clinical practice provides the opportunity to synthesize knowledge and demonstrate diagnostic reasoning, critical decision-making and delegation.
-Engaged ethical and clinical reasoning occurs with student’s involvement in the management of adult, family, and groups in complex clinical health care situations with expert nurse partners and faculty.
-This partnership creates a way to understand and guide analytical and experiential learning.
-These clinical partnerships take place in a variety of clinical settings.
+Students participate in scenarios that require them to critically analyze and apply research, theories and educational models of teaching/learning processes.
 Prerequisite(s): NU 322 and NU 323.